-The WGCC is an EBC-hosted (single-leadership) delegating structure that is intended to share (provide and gain) information between multiple IEA TCPs and cities with a bi-directional approach.
-It is linked to existing IEA Working and Coordination Groups, either directly through the EBC Executive Committee, or through nominated experts, and is planned to feed into IEA publications and workshops.
-As an open working group, the WGCC is inviting expert participation through the various TCPs to work together on different tasks, as well as the participation of external experts not affiliated with the IEA.
+The WGCC was an EBC-hosted (single-leadership) delegating structure that is intended to share (provide and gain) information between multiple IEA TCPs and cities with a bi-directional approach.
+It linked to existing IEA Working and Coordination Groups, either directly through the EBC Executive Committee, or through nominated experts, and fed into IEA publications and workshops.
+As an open working group, the WGCC invited expert participation through the various TCPs to work together on different tasks, as well as the participation of external experts not affiliated with the IEA.

 - assess and identify the needs of cities, their actors and associated stakeholders